 It’s good to hire a versatile IT recruitment agency, offering various ways of cooperation to choose from.
 These may include Recruitment Process Outsourcing (or RPO), Executive Search within the IT/Telco area, or Interim Recruitment.
 Some agencies also provide headhunting, Talent Market Mapping, and image-enhancing Employer Branding services.
 It’s good to know that the latter can be used not only to attract potential employees.
 It may promote the company also among new customers or investors, raising the public awareness and curiosity of it.

-4. Provide appropriate feedback
+Provide appropriate feedback and take over the reins

-6. Don’t wait with hiring
+Recruitment of developers: don’t wait with hiring

-The current principle of the market is “first come, first served.”
-If after talking with the candidate something has “clicked” and you immediately know that this is the right person for the job, don’t wait.
-It’s best to give them the offer right at the end of the interview or the day after.
-You must remember that developers are currently the most-sought-after group on the market, and recruitment to your team is not the only one they are taking part in.
+The current basic rule of the IT job market is “first come, first served”.
+You should follow it, for the sake of your company’s good.
+When talking to the candidate, if you immediately know that the person is right for the job, don’t wait.
+It’s best to give them the offer right at the end of the interview or the next day.
+You must always remember that developers are currently the most-sought-after group on the job market.
+Most probably, the recruitment to your team is not the only one they are taking part in.

 It’s good to know that it is difficult to find an active candidate in the IT labor market.
 Most of the candidates are passive, and recruiters try hard to convince them to take part in the process.
 And this requires time, energy, and a well-thought-out strategy.
 It’s a pity to waste so much effort just because you stall with the decision at the very end.